← Back

 Bulk Fermentation

 We are fermenting all our Stollen doughs together in bulk.
-Your dough should increase by 50-100% in size, then you are ready to proceed.
+Your dough should increase by 25% in size, then you are ready to proceed.
 Because you added a lot of butter to the dough and the rum, the fermentation is slow.
-In my case I made the dough at around 8pm and then my dough was ready the next day at around 3pm.
-I recommend to start preparing the dough on a friday or saturday evening.
-It will take around 10-20 hours depending on your sourdough starter’s activity and the ambient temperature.
-A good sign is to also look for bubbles on the side of your dough.
-If you have a glas container that is very easy to do.
+In my case I made the dough at around 9am and then my dough was ready at around 6pm.
+It will take around 8-14 hours depending on your sourdough starter’s activity and the ambient temperature.
+To speed things up you can move your dough to a warm place in your home.
+Another good hack is to place it in the oven with the oven light on.

 Dividing and preshaping

 Split your dough into equally sized chunks.
 Don’t press the dough dough too much, make rectangles out of your dough.
-Gently rounden the edges.
+Gently round the edges.
 Let your doughs sit for 5 minutes.

 Shaping